graeme-a-stewart/cpp-concurrency/doc/05-TBBContainers.md

 * `size()` returns the size of all elements, even those being constructed, so accessing those elements might be problematic.

+* Unlike an `std::vector`, elements in a concurrent vector are *not* guaranteed to be contiguous in memory.

 Other Concurrent Containers
 -